Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  You can also create the golden rectangle with the Fibonacci sequence by using the square length of each number.
+  You can also create the golden rectangle with the Fibonacci sequence by using squares of each length of each Fibonacci number.

   <br /><br />

   By measuring the bottom, and measuring the right side.
 Then dividing the two lengths.
-You get the golden ratio.
+You get the golden ratio per part as well per sqaure.
 The bigger the rectangle the more accurate the number is.

   <br /><br />

-  Thus the Fibonacci sequence, and golden ratio is a spiral in nature.
+  The Fibonacci sequence, and golden ratio is a spiral in nature.

   <br /><br />

   All numbers have a place along the spiral.
 Rational numbers are a finite point.
 While irrational numbers go forever along the spiral.
-There is no such thing as a random number.
+There is also no such thing as a random number.

   <br /><br />